Frequently Asked Questions

 What can be expected of tuition rates?

-The tuition for each of the three campuses in the Lake Winnebago region will remain the same for students who are starting classes in the fall of 2018.
+The tuition for each of the three UW Oshkosh campuses will remain the same for students who are starting classes in the fall of 2018.
 Access and affordability of all three campuses during the restructure process is a priority.

 The financial aid process remains unchanged.
 Students should apply for financial aid at the school they wish to attend.